-The brass War Memorial inside St Augustine’s lists 38 men from Rodbourne who paid the ultimate price in the Great War, but there are many others.
+The brass War Memorial inside St Augustine’s lists 38 men feom Rodbourne who paid the ultimate price in the Great War.
 Together we hope to tell the stories of these men and everyone else from Rodbourne who served in any way during the First World War (1914-1918).

 In 2018, we’ll mark the centenary of the Armistice with a range of events.

 6th May – 17th November

 More than 1,500 poppies will appear to float in St Augustine’s Church, with each poppy representing more than 600 people from The United Kingdom who died in WW1.

 Most of these poppies have been made by the pupils of Even Swindon School.